Sebastián Pérez (footballer, born 1993): Barcelona S.C.

 On 3 January 2019, Pérez transferred to Barcelona S.C. of Ecuador.
 He made his debut for the club on 6 February against Defensor Sporting in the 2019 Copa Libertadores.
 He later played 24 league games in the 2019 Ecuadorian Serie A without scoring any goals.

 Boavista

 On 19 September 2020, his loan to Primeira Liga club Boavista was announced.
 On 31 August 2021, Boavista exercised the option in the loan contract to purchase his rights permanently and signed a four-year contract with Pérez.

+Casa Pia

+On 30 July 2025, after five seasons at Boavista, Pérez moved to Primeira Liga side Casa Pia, signing a two-year contract, with an option for a further year.

 International career

 Youth

 Pérez first represented the U20 Colombia national team in 2011, where he took part in the 2011 FIFA U-20 World Cup that took place in his home land.
 He was then recalled for the 2013 South American Youth Championship, where Colombia eventually won the championship and qualified for the 2013 FIFA U-20 World Cup.
 There, Pérez would give impressive performances, attracting the likes of top European teams.